 In earlier years, the South African rock lobster fishery would catch about 4 000 tonnes of lobster per year.
 The fishery has declined dramatically in recent years due to slow growth rates of the lobsters and illegal fishing activities.

-Today, the commercial fishery harvests only about 2 000 tonnes of rock lobster, contributing about R200 million to the economy every year.
+Today, the commercial fishery harvests less than 2 000 tonnes of rock lobster, contributing about R200 million to the economy every year.

 SASSI status – Orange (think twice)